Ornithodoros moubata: Lifecycle

 The lifecycle of O. moubata involves several nymphal stages and one adult stage.
 Each of these stages requires a blood meal, suitable hosts being humans, poultry, and members of the pig family, Suidae.
 When the nymph or adult has engorged itself, it drops off its host and enters a quiescent state while the blood is digested.
 When ready to feed again, it finds another host for this purpose.
 Adult females lay a batch of eggs, which hatch into larvae that develop into the first nymphal stage.

+Role in disease

-Relapsing fever
+Tick-borne relapsing fever

-Relapsing fever in humans is a vector-borne disease caused by infection with certain bacteria in the genus Borrelia.
-It is transmitted through the bites of lice or soft-bodied ticks (genus Ornithodoros).
-Human body lice are less common than in the past, because of better living conditions and the use of insecticides, and ticks may now be the main vectors for these bacteria.
+Relapsing fever in humans is a vector-borne infectious disease caused by certain bacteria of the genus Borrelia.
+Tick-borne relapsing fever is transmitted through the bites of lice or soft-bodied ticks (genus Ornithodoros).
 Each species of Borrelia is typically associated with a single tick species, with Borrelia duttoni being transmitted by O. moubata, and being responsible for the relapsing fever found in central, eastern, and southern Africa.
 Unlike in most other species of Borrelia, which have rodents as reservoir hosts, B. duttoni has humans as reservoir hosts.
+O. moubata exhibits vertical transmission of the pathogen across generations and thereby appears to represent its major reservoir.
+It excretes the pathogen in saliva and coxal fluid.